 Christopher oversees the firm’s marketing and communications initiatives.
 Prior to joining CWB Architects in April 2021, he spent seven years working for the Danish audio brand Bang & Olufsen, where he managed brand marketing and public relations for North America.

 Christopher is a member of the Dictionary Society of North America and the American Printing History Association.
-He is a graduate of Vassar College, and he lives in Brooklyn with his wife.
+He is a graduate of Vassar College.

 Jesse serves as a Partner of the firm alongside Brendan and Jason, as well as being CWB’s Technical Director.
 Notable, since joining the firm in 2004, is his work on the award-winning Stage 2, office, and school studio renovations for the Atlantic Theater Company and Atlantic Acting School.